 University of Illinois at Urbana-Champaign

 The University of Illinois at Urbana-Champaign's Rail Transportation and Engineering Center (RailTEC) provides academic and research programs in engineering and transport.
-The RailTEC program plans to use the grant funds for outreach and recruiting of k-12 students that demonstrate key learning points related to railway transportation.
+The RailTEC program plans to use the grant funds for outreach and recruiting of K-12 students that demonstrate key learning points related to railway transportation.
 By introducing students to railway engineering concepts at an earlier age, RailTEC hopes that these programs help increase interest in railroad-related jobs throughout the industry.

 Michigan Technological University

-The Michigan Rail Rail Transportation Program plans to use the grant funds for outreach and recruiting of pre-university students, which include a rail tour with pre-K and Kindergarten students, as well as for making the Rail and Intermodal Summer Youth Program accessible for underprivileged students in the Detroit Metropolitan area.
+The Michigan Tech Rail Transportation Program plans to use the grant funds for outreach and recruiting of pre-university students, which include a rail tour with pre-K and Kindergarten students, as well as for making the Rail and Intermodal Summer Youth Program accessible for underprivileged students in the Detroit Metropolitan area.

 The NRC 2020 Educational Grant application period will open in the spring of 2020.
 Please monitor NRC bulletins and announcements for updates on the official date as it approaches.
 The candidates will be asked several questions including, how many students are enrolled in the program, history of the program, utilization of funds, and how their program can better impact the future of the industry.